ipab-slmc/exotica/exotica/doc/Quickstart.rst

 This sends the robot information, task maps and all other problem information to the solver to be used in computing the motion plan.

-We will look at the XML initialisation file in the [next tutorial - add link](add link).
+With this information you are now able to experiment with the example code to familiarise yourself with how these functions effect the action of EXOTIca.

 Quick IK trajectories with ROS
 ==============================

 The ROS demo script works in exactly the same way as the non-ROS script shown above, but with the addition of the motion plan being published to a ROS topic for visualisation in RVIZ.

-For this part of the tutorial, we'll be looking at the [example_ik.py](https://github.com/ipab-slmc/exotica/blob/master/exotica_python/scripts/example_ik.py) script.
+For this part of the tutorial, we'll be looking at the 'example_ik.py<https://github.com/ipab-slmc/exotica/blob/master/exotica_python/scripts/example_ik.py>'_ script.

 For details on setting initial joint angles and goal states - see the section above.
 This section will focus on the additional functionality which allows visualisation in RVIZ.